POC Technology Enables Fast Analysis for Cardiac Patients

 She added that the reliability factor with the internal QC before each sample is a real plus.

 One of the most important features of the technology is having automated quality control.
 Traditionally, QC required a manual running of several control products on a daily basis, performed at the end of every shift, or every eight hours.
-And those tests required a medical technologist or clinician to run them.
+Those tests required a medical technologist or clinician to run them.

 With both the GEM Premier 3000 and Radiometer's ABL800 Flex and NPT7, the technology is such that the QC system is continually monitoring all aspects of the analysis process.